SeattleRoutes/SeattleRoutes.github.io/content/biking/SLU-Woodinville.md

 ---

 ## Route Description
-Starting from South Lake Union, the 43.7-mile biking route began by heading northeast via the scenic Burke-Gilman Trail.
-The trail offered a smooth, dedicated path with beautiful views of Lake Union and Lake Washington, making it a favorite for cyclists and joggers alike.
-I followed the trail all the way up to Woodinville, passing through tranquil neighborhoods and lush, green parks.
+Starting from South Lake Union, this 43.7-mile biking route takes you through some of Seattle's most scenic and bike-friendly paths.
+Begin your journey by heading northeast via the Burke-Gilman Trail.
+This well-maintained trail offers beautiful views of Lake Union and Lake Washington, making it a popular choice for cyclists.

+As you follow the trail, you'll pass through the University of Washington campus.
+Consider taking a short detour to explore the beautiful grounds, including Drumheller Fountain and the Burke Museum of Natural History and Culture.
+The trail continues through tranquil neighborhoods and lush parks, providing a peaceful and scenic ride.

+Reaching Woodinville, take the opportunity to explore the local area known for its wineries and breweries.
+This is a great spot for a break, where you can enjoy a tasting or grab a meal at one of the local eateries.
-In Woodinville, the route transitioned to a more suburban setting, with opportunities to explore local wineries and breweries if desired.
-After a brief stop, I continued the journey by heading south towards the SR 520 bridge.
-This part of the ride included a mix of suburban and urban landscapes, with well-maintained bike lanes and occasional hills providing a good workout.

-Crossing the SR 520 bridge was a highlight, offering stunning views of Lake Washington and the Seattle skyline in the distance.
-The dedicated bike path on the bridge ensured a safe and enjoyable crossing.
-After the bridge, the route took me through the neighborhoods of the Eastside before heading back west towards Seattle.
+After Woodinville, head south towards the SR 520 bridge.
+This part of the ride includes a mix of suburban and urban landscapes, with dedicated bike lanes ensuring a safe journey.
+Crossing the SR 520 bridge is a highlight, offering stunning views of Lake Washington and the Seattle skyline.
+The dedicated bike path on the bridge makes for a comfortable and enjoyable crossing.

-The final stretch of the route led me through familiar city streets, eventually returning to South Lake Union.
-This loop offered a diverse experience, showcasing Seattle's natural beauty, suburban charm, and urban vibrancy all in one comprehensive ride.
+Once over the bridge, continue your ride through the neighborhoods of the Eastside before heading back west towards Seattle.
+The final stretch takes you through familiar city streets, eventually returning to South Lake Union.
+This route offers a diverse experience, showcasing Seattle's natural beauty, suburban charm, and urban vibrancy all in one comprehensive ride.

 ## Photos
 ![Photo along the route](/images/photo1.jpg)